kumar-kundan02/MAANG/DSA/Notes/Graph.md

 >- Start with all vertices that have an in-degree of 0 (no dependencies).
 >- Use a queue to process these vertices, and for each vertex processed, reduce the in-degree of its neighbors.
 If any neighbor's in-degree becomes 0, add it to the queue.
+>- ***No Need of Visited Array as we are using inDegree to track processed nodes.***
+>- ***Note:*** If ther is a cycle in the graph, Kahn's algorithm will not be able to process all vertices, indicating that a topological sort is not possible.
+>- ***Reason:*** In a cycle, there will be no vertex with in-degree 0 to start the process as the Node Forming Cycle will be having inDegree > 0 so, in this case no Node will be added to Queue but Queue will become empty as last node is processed and loop will terminate.

 ```CSharp
 public class TopologicalSortKahn